Les Huckfield is an activist and academic, offering a range of services to support Trade Unions and Not for Profit Organisations.

 Please kindly have patience.
 Les and team are currently updating this site, with new results and views available shortly.
 Thank you.

-Les Huckfield is a lecturer and researcher at Glasgow Caledonian University and also teaches at the Open University.
-He is a trade union and third sector activist, known for his work on social enterprise and cooperatives.
+Read MoreLes Huckfield supervises post doctoral students at Glasgow Caledonian University and also teaches Economics at the Open University.
+He has extensive experience from his European Union involvement and trade union and third sector activism, known especially for his work on social enterprise and cooperatives.

 He was a Director of SENSCOT (Social Enterprise Network Scotland) from 2009 till 2020 and was a Director of the Sheffield Cooperative Development Group from 2018 till this year.
 Throughout 2018 and 2019 he was a member of Shadow Chancellor John McDonnell MP’s Implementation Group for Doubling the Size of the Cooperative Economy.